career-yashaswee/feature-kit/instructions/feature-constitution.md

   // ...
 }

-// ❌ Bad: Inconsistent, unclear naming
-interface SearchProps<T> {
+// [X] Bad: Inconsistent, unclear naming interface SearchProps<T> {
   items: T[]; // Should be 'data'
   keys: string[]; // Should be 'searchKeys'